 The settlement codifies the BP Organic Shingles warranty and provides for some additional enhancements to the BP Organic Shingles warranty.
 Key improvements to the BP organic shingles warranty program include the following.
 (Section references are to the Settlement Agreement, a copy of which is available by clicking here)

 - If 5% or more of a roof slope is damaged, Eligible Claimants will be entitled to settlement benefits based on the total number of squares on the entire roof slope.
 Previously, the entire roof slope would only be replaced in 10% or more of the roof slope was damaged (sec.
 6.2)

 - In most circumstances, during the Claimant’s warranty proration period, Eligible Claimants will now receive benefits based on a prorated value of the actual costs of labour and materials rather than being limited to the original costs of labour and materials (sec.
 6.4)

 - The minimum non-proration period is now the latter of 5 years and the non-proration period provided for in the Applicable Warranty. (sec.
 2.27)

 - Eligible Claimants may choose a cash settlement option if they do not wish to replace their roof with shingles manufactured by BP (sec.
 6.5)

-- If a Claimant has previously filed a warranty claim with the Defendant and the claim was denied, in whole or in part, after June 9, 2009, the Claimant is able to make another claim, even if the Claimant has replaced the BP Organic Shingles in question.
-Claimants whose claims were rejected prior to June 9, 2009, may only file another claim if the conditions of their BP Organic Shingles have worsened, such that they now qualify as Damaged BP Organic Shingles (sec.
+- Claimants who have previously filed a warranty claim with the Defendant may only file another claim if the conditions of their BP Organic Shingles have worsened, such that they now qualify as Damaged BP Organic Shingles (sec.
 4.2, 4.3)

 - In the event that a roof inspection is required, Claimants will be notified of the date and time the inspection will occur (sec.
 5.18)